-The definitions and provisions contained in the 2000 ISDA Definitions and the 1993 ISDA Commodity Derivatives Definition published by the International Swaps and Derivatives Association, Inc. (the “Definitions”) are incorporated by reference into this Confirmation and the Transaction is subject to the terms and conditions of the 1992 ISDA Master Agreement published by the International Swaps and Derivatives Association, Inc. (the “ISDA Agreement”).
-In the event of any inconsistency among or between the ISDA Agreement, the Definitions and this Confirmation, this Confirmation will govern.

 This Confirmation supplements, forms part of, and is subject to, the ISDA Master Agreement dated as of December 18, 1998 as amended and supplemented from time to time (the “Agreement”), between you and us.
 All provisions contained in the Agreement govern this Confirmation except as expressly modified below.
+The 2000 ISDA Definitions and the 1993 ISDA Commodity Derivatives Definition published by the International Swaps and Derivatives Association, Inc. as supplemented, amended, replaced or modified from time to time, are incorporated by reference into this Confirmation.

 Each party represents to the other that it is entering into this Transaction as principal (and not as agent or in any other capacity) with the full understanding of the terms, conditions and risks thereof and that it is capable of and willing to assume those risks.